Returning expats: how to ensure a soft landing

 A softer side of the HR department’s job is to offer encouragement and help returning expats to get involved.
 The sooner they are back into a routine – both professionally and socially – the more likely they are to thrive once more.
 Look to include them whenever possible, and to ensure managers and co-workers are not only aware they are coming back, but that they may bring skills and qualities that are much in demand.

-So, what can you do about the retention conundrum?
 It boils down to planning and patience – on both sides.
 HR departments have a responsibility to support expats – both on their return and throughout the time overseas.
 For their part, expats also need to prepare themselves for repatriation.
 Arguably, the HR department’s biggest challenge may be to make it clear just how important this can be.